phrafsanjani/dotfiles/README.md

 This will:
 - Create symbolic links in the user's filesystem that point to the corresponding configuration files in `~/dotfiles`
 - Backup existing dotfiles to `~/dotfiles_old`

-⚠️ Note that running this script more than once results in symbolic links stored in `~/dotfiles_old`.